TITLE Head Athletics Coach - West Plains

-7. Participates as a member of the University community by teaching appropriate courses or class sessions, as assigned.
+7. Participates as a member of the University community by being on committees and active in college events.

 8. Manages funds by providing input for development of the annual Athletics Department budget and exercising authority for all expenditures related to the sport coached.

 9. Facilitates a work and learning environment that encourages knowledge of, respect for, and the development of skills to engage with those of other cultures or backgrounds.